-In accordance with FASB ASC 810-10, the consolidated financial statements include the accounts of LaCasa and its wholly owned partnerships, after elimination of all material intercompany accounts, transactions, and profits.
+In accordance with FASB ASC 810-10, the consolidated financial statements include the accounts of LaCasa and its wholly-owned partnerships, after elimination of all material intercompany accounts, transactions, and profits.

-The financial statements also consolidate the assets, liabilities, and activities of LaCasa and various limited partnerships for which a wholly owned subsidiary of LaCasa, as the general partner, has a controlling financial and legal interest.
+The consolidated financial statements include the assets, liabilities, and activities of LaCasa and various limited partnerships for which a wholly-owned subsidiary of LaCasa, as the general partner, has a controlling financial and legal interest.
 All significant intercompany transactions have been eliminated in the consolidation.